dev048patel/dev048patel/README.md

 ---

 ### 🚀 The Quick Bits
-- 🎓 **Education:** Pursuing Computer Science with a deep interest in Data Structures, Algorithms, and System Design.
+- 🎓 **Education:** Pursuing Computer Science with a focus on Data Structures, Algorithms, and System Design.
 - 🏗️ **Current Focus:** Scaling **CourseFlow**, a comprehensive management platform for university students.
 - 🚍 **Latest Launch:** **GoTransit Regina**, a real-time transit tracking solution for the local community.
 - 🎨 **Design Philosophy:** Big fan of Glassmorphism, interactive UI, and "breaking things" to understand how they work.